Proprietary estoppel: Remedial flexibility

 A difficult issue, however, in awarding a remedy for estoppel is that unlike a contract it is not always apparent that a claimant should receive the full measure of what they had expected.
 By contrast, the factual pattern of estoppels, which often appear something very close to a contract, often seem to warrant more than an award for damages to compensate claimants for the amount of detriment, or loss, as in a tort case.

 In Jennings v Rice, Robert Walker LJ tackled the issue by emphasising that the purpose of the court's jurisdiction was to avoid an unconscionable result, and to ensure that a remedy was based on proportionality.
 Here, Mr Jennings had worked as a gardener for a Mrs Royle since the 1970s, but the administrator of her estate had no will.
 Mr Jennings had been told he "would be alright" and more so that "this will all be yours one day".
 The Court of Appeal resolved, however, that not the full estate, worth £1.285m, but only £200,000 would be awarded in view of the actual detriment incurred by Mr Jennings and the uncertainty of what his assurances really meant.
 In relation to third parties, the remedy for proprietary estoppel has been confirmed to bind others by the Land Registration Act 2002 section 116.

 In Giumelli v Giumelli, notwithstanding that the High Court of Australia held that the requirements of proprietary estoppel had been established, the plaintiff was not awarded a proprietary interest in the land.
 Instead, monetary compensation was ordered by the Court in taking into account of other factors, such as other family members had worked and lived the land.

-Outside English law
+United States law

 The term "proprietary estoppel" is not used in American law, but is part and parcel of the general doctrine of promissory estoppel.
-In English law, proprietary estoppel is distinct from promissory estoppel.